 - Remove from the oven once ready and leave to cool down for 5 min before carefully moving onto a wire rack.

 - To make the frosting place all of the ingredients for the chickpea layer into a food processor and blend until smooth.
-Add more lemon juice or 1tbsp of almond milk if it feels too thick.
+Add more lemon juice or 1 tablespoon of almond milk if it feels too thick.

 - To make the chocolate glaze gently melt roughly chopped chocolate in a double boiler and stir until smooth.
 Set aside and leave to cool down while frosting the cake.